NuSTAR/nuskybgd/README.md

 	!path = expand_path('+'+nuskybgd_code)+':'+ $
                     !path

+	If you don't have an IDL_STARTUO file (i.e. if echo $IDL_STARTUP doesn't return anything), then create a new file somewhere (~/idl_startup.pro) and add the above lines to it.

 ## UPDATE 8/28/2015

 With this 'release', the use of the 'nuabs' XSpec model has been phased out